peppelinux/openid-federation-subordinate-events/openid-federation-subordinate-events-1_0.md

 The `federation_subordinate_events_endpoint` is introduced to allow Trust Anchors and Intermediates to maintain and publish a track of registration events about their Immediate Subordinates.
 This endpoint is useful for transparency and accountability within a federation, by providing a historical record of significant events.

+# Terminology

+This specification uses the terms
+"Entity" as defined by OpenID Connect Core [@!OpenID.Core], "Client" as defined by [@!RFC6749], and "Trust Mark", "Federation Entity", "Federation Entity Key", "Trust Anchor", "Intermediate", and "Subordinate Statement" defined in [@!OpenID.Federation].

 ## Endpoint Description

 The `federation_subordinate_events_endpoint` is an optional endpoint that MAY be published by Trust Anchors and Intermediates.
 It MUST use the `https` scheme and MAY include port, path, and query parameter components encoded in `application/x-www-form-urlencoded` format.
 It MUST NOT contain a fragment component.